Battles at Göta Älv: Background

 In 1704 it was decided that forced naval conscription was to be performed in the former Danish provinces (Scania, Bohuslän and Halland, among others) which were now part of southern Sweden.
 This meant that the part of the population that were fit for naval service were obliged to serve the navy during times of war, in exchange for some benefits.
 The local enthusiasm, however, was low, and many seamen fit for service instead sought service in the Danish and Norwegian navies.
 By spring 1715, 72 of the 140 naval officers that were conscripted in Gothenburg were ordered to Stockholm and the navy in the Baltic Sea.

 In order to compensate for the Swedish navy's diminished resources, letters of marque were issued, which authorized crews of armed, privately owned Swedish vessels to seize vessels belonging to nations that Sweden were at war with, and to an extent, sell their cargo.
 The crown received a 10 percent cut on these sales.
 Starting in 1710, privateering companies were being set up as a result.
 In 1711, the Crown allowed loyal privateers to borrow weapons and munitions from the government's Gothenburg storages.
 Admirals complained that privateers were using conscripted sailors during their operations that were supposed to be serving in the Navy.

 Swedish privateering operations expanded further in 1715 when foreign navy captains were authorized to receive letters of marque and to operate under Swedish flag.
 It was also no longer mandatory to pay a cut of the cargo value to the Swedish crown.
-By 1715, 25 Swedish privateers were conducting active operations in the Western Sea, which disrupted Dano-Norwegian trading routes severely.
+By 1715, a total of 25 Swedish privateers were conducting active operations in the Western Sea, which disrupted Dano-Norwegian trading routes severely.
 The largest privateering operation was led by Lars Gathe of Onsala.
 He was named Gathenhielm and Commander by Charles XII so he could not only command his privateering operation, but also the entire Swedish privateering fleet on the west coast.